-To validate our sensing-based health monitoring approach, we selected two public CSI datasets, UT-HAR [27] and Widar [28], which are specifically related to human activity and gesture recognition-key components of health monitoring.
+[30], which are specifically related to human activity and gesture recognition-key components of health monitoring.
 The UT-HAR dataset, collected using Intel 5300 NIC, captures detailed movements across seven activity categories in a controlled setting, ideal for assessing basic human motions relevant to health applications.
 The Widar dataset, with its extensive collection of 43,000 samples across 22 gesture categories in diverse environments, provides a broad basis for understanding complex patient behaviors.
 We employed standardized preprocessing methods to both datasets to ensure consistency and relevance to our study's objectives.

-To evaluate the reliability of our system, we selected three representative models from the latest WiFi sensing benchmark: MLP, LeNet, and RNN, as detailed in the work by [29].
+To evaluate the reliability of our system, we selected three representative models from the latest WiFi sensing benchmark: MLP, LeNet, and RNN, as detailed in the work by [31].
 The MLP model features three fully connected layers with activation functions designed to capture complex nonlinear relationships within the data.
 The LeNet model consists of three convolutional layers followed by activation functions and max-pooling layers, which enable it to learn hierarchical features and extract meaningful representations from the input.
 Meanwhile, the RNN model employs a one-layer structure with a hidden dimension of 64, ideal for capturing temporal dependencies and sequential patterns in the data, concluding with a fully-connected layer for classification.
 For further details on the datasets and model architectures used in our study, please refer to the open-source code repository available at https://github.com/xyanchen/WiFi-CSI-Sensing-Benchmark.